TheNorthJyde/RealmeyeSharp/README.md

 # RealmeyeSharp
-Gets information on realmeye to string variable in c#
+[Realmeye API](https://www.realmeye.com/) that gets information on realmeye to string variable in c#

 # Example